thin-edge/thin-edge.io/common/service/DISCUSSION.md

             let mut line = String::with_capacity(1024);
             io.read_line(&mut line).await?;

-            // writes should not be aborted in the middle. interruption.disable();
+            // writes should not be aborted half-through interruption.disable();
             io.write_all(line.as_bytes()).await?;
             io.flush().await?;